 Multiple Kill Vehicle — One Launch, Many Intercepts

-Dual-Track MKV and the 2008 Hover Test
+MKV Hover Test Explained

 MKV Returns as MOKV

-In August 2015, Department of Defense contract records indicate that Raytheon was awarded $9,775,608 to develop a concept for a Multi-Object Kill Vehicle, which would focus on improving sensors, control systems, and communication methods to target multiple threats at once.
+As of August 2015, Department of Defense contract records indicate Raytheon was awarded $9,775,608 for the development of a Multi-Object Kill Vehicle concept, which would focus on improving sensors, control systems, and communication methods to target multiple threats at the same time.
+Industry reporting also noted parallel awards to Raytheon, Lockheed Martin, and Boeing in August 2015 with early program planning reviews completed later that year.

 Multiple Kill Vehicle Specifications